High commissioner (Commonwealth): Governors also acting as high commissioners

 The role of high commissioner for Southern Africa was coupled with that of British governor of the Cape Colony in the 19th century, giving the colonial administrator in question responsibility both for administering British possessions and relating to neighbouring Boer settlements.

 Historically, the protectorates of Bechuanaland (now Botswana), Basutoland (now Lesotho) and Swaziland (now Eswatini) were administered as high commission territories by the Governor-General of the Union of South Africa who was also the British high commissioner for Bechuanaland, Basutoland, and Swaziland until the 1930s, with various local representatives, then by the British high commissioner (from 1961 ambassador) to South Africa, who was represented locally in each by a resident commissioner.

 The British governor of the Crown colony of the Straits Settlements, based in Singapore, doubled as high commissioner of the Federated Malay States, and had authority over the resident-general in Kuala Lumpur, who in turn was responsible for the various residents appointed to the native rulers of the Malay states under British protection.

-The British Western Pacific Territories were permanently governed as a group of minor insular colonial territories, under one single, not even full-time, Western Pacific high commissioner (1905–53), an office attached first to the governorship of Fiji, and subsequently to that of the Solomon Islands, represented in each of the other islands units: by a Resident Commissioner, Consul or other official (on tiny Pitcairn Islands a mere chief magistrate).
+The Governor of Fiji doubled as High Commissioner for the Western Pacific from 1877 to 1953.
+The High Commissioner was responsible for the Western Pacific High Commission, which filled a variety of roles during its existence – initially exercising jurisdiction over British subjects in the Pacific Islands, then filling an administrative role in British protectorates via the appointment of resident commissioners and the Western Pacific High Court.
+After 1953, the High Commission was based in the British Solomon Islands Protectorate and was responsible for the government of the Solomon Islands until 1976.

 The British High Commissioner to New Zealand is also ex-officio the governor of the Pitcairn Islands.